The suspended free loop space of a symmetric space: Morse theory and geodesics on symmetric spaces

-Let $\Lambda^k \MM$ be the subspace of loops of energy less than or equal to $k$.
-Assume that the critical points of level $k$ form a critical manifold $N$, and that there are no critical values except $k$ in the interval $(k-\epsilon,k+\epsilon)$ where $\epsilon >0$.
-Also assume that all the critical points in $E^{-1}([k-\epsilon ,k+\epsilon ])$ are situated on a connected, non-degenerate critical manifold $N$.
+Let $\Lambda^a \MM$ be the subspace of loops of energy less than or equal to $a$.
+Assume that that $k$ is a critical value and that there are no critical values except $k$ in the interval $[k-\epsilon,k+\epsilon]$ where $\epsilon >0$.
+Also assume that all the critical points in $E^{-1}([k-\epsilon ,k+\epsilon ])$ are situated on a connected, non-degenerate critical submanifold $N$.
 This manifold will then be isolated.

-The main statement of Morse theory on the free loop space is \cite{Klingenberg} 2.4.10: \begin{theorem} There is a homotopy equivalence
+The main statement of Morse theory of the free loop space is \cite{Klingenberg} 2.4.10: \begin{theorem} There is a homotopy equivalence

 for some gluing map $\sigma : S(\norbd^-) \to \Lambda^{k-\epsilon } \MM$. \end{theorem}